Friday, May 23, 2014

 o any written documentation/material

 5. On evaluation day, consider arranging a time for the student to review your evaluation before meeting to discuss it.
-This can give the student opportunity to “digest” any feedback he/she may find difficult.
+This can give the student opportunity to “digest” any feedback they may find difficult.
 It may even decrease the meeting time needed.
-You might even take their self evaluation and feedback form (the yellow form) for review prior to meeting too.
+You might even take their self-evaluation and site feedback form (the yellow form) for review prior to meeting too.

-6. If you have questions about filling out the evaluation/providing feedback, call us!
+6. If you have questions about filling out the evaluation/providing feedback, contact us at otfieldwork@umanitoba.ca!

 Monday, May 12, 2014